 Kale is most often propagated by seed, as mentioned above.
 You can also start growing kale from cuttings.

 For cuttings, find an extremely healthy side stem with multiple leaves, and cut it at the main stem of the plant.
 Trim off the lower side leaves, leaving only the top leaf.

 Once your side leaves are removed, examine what’s left.
 If it’s a large leaf, cut off the top half of the leaf, leaving only the bottom half attached to the stem.
 This reduces the size of the leaf that the stressed plant will need to care for.

-Cut the base of the stem at a 45-degree angle just below one of the leaf nodes, and place into a pot of prepared, well-draining and damp potting soil.
-Mist the soil regularly to keep it moist, but not wet.
+Cut the base of the stem at a 45-degree angle just below one of the leaf nodes, and place it into a pot of prepared, well-draining, and damp potting soil.
+Mist the soil regularly to keep it moist but not wet.